 What is a Business’s Responsibility for Drains?

-Most businesses are aware of their environmental responsibilities, including responsible sourcing and carbon footprint reduction efforts, as well as keeping up with the latest sustainability regulations and guidelines.
+Most businesses are aware of their environmental responsibilities, including sustainable sourcing and carbon footprint reduction, as well as keeping up with the latest regulations and guidelines.

-The proper management of drainage and wastewater should also be seen as a key consideration in minimising an organisation’s environmental impact, yet it is an issue that often gets overlooked.
-Is this out of sight and out of mind?
+As part of this effort, the proper management of drainage and wastewater is a key consideration in minimising environmental impact, yet it gets overlooked: a classic case of out of sight and out of mind.

-The potential risks of getting this wrong are far from insignificant – not taking such issues into account may lead to flooding or pollution incidents, with the inevitable legal and financial penalties that follow.
-It is therefore vital that commercial users understand their legal and ethical responsibilities when it comes to handling drainage and sewer problems, and to make sure they are taking all the necessary steps to stay on top of the matter.
+Yet the risks of getting it wrong should not be taken lightly: poor housekeeping and maintenance can result in serious flooding and/or pollution incidents, with the inevitable legal and financial penalties that follow.
+So, it is vital that commercial users understand their legal and ethical responsibilities when it comes to managing drains and sewer assets, and ensure they take all the necessary steps to stay ahead of any problems.

-One of the most common problems that business owners face when determining how to respond to drainage and wastewater issues is the fact that responsibility for fixing leaks and blockages varies, depending on where the problem arises.
+One of the most common problems facing business owners is that responsibility for responding to drainage and wastewater issues will vary depending where the problem arises.